Pillar 3 Disclosure

 - Decision making process for determining remuneration policy, link between pay and performance

 There is no remuneration committee.
 The Board of SFM oversees the setting and review of remuneration levels.
 Remuneration is set within the context of a 1-year plan which ensures any threats to capital adequacy, liquidity and solvency caused by excessive remuneration would be identified.
+However, should adverse market conditions dictate, remuneration levels will be reviewed and adjusted, as appropriate, throughout the year.
 The bonus arrangements are agreed annually at the end of the year and are approved by the Board.
 There is no specified bonus scheme.
 SFM’s annual Budget includes the level of remuneration for all staff including Code Staff.

 - Policy on link between pay and performance